-Three Back Office Key Performance Indicators Your Freight Brokerage is Probably Not Tracking
+Three Back Office Key Performance Indicators Your Freight Brokerage Is Probably Not Tracking

-Three Back Office Key Performance Indicators Your Freight Brokerage is Probably Not Tracking
+Three Back Office Key Performance Indicators Your Freight Brokerage Is Probably Not Tracking

 It is often said that freight brokers make money “in the margins.”
 From contract rates to carrier efficiency to deadhead miles, few industries watch data as closely as freight brokers.